fastoch/Drizzle-ORM/README.md

   - columns are given constraints with JS functions that match their SQL equivalent, such as `notNull()`
   - once a table is defined, we can reference it in other tables to create relationships with foreign keys
   - optionally, we can use the `relations()` function to simplify relational queries and joints

+---
+End of Fireship's video, start of Web Dev Simplified video
+---

+# Intro (WDS)

+To get a project set up and running with Drizzle, you'll see that there's 3 different components:
+- Drizzle ORM
+- Drizzle Kit
+- Drizzle Studio

+# Drizzle ORM

+- first, you need to choose your database type (MySQL, PostgreSQL, or SQLite)
+- then pick the database driver of your choice (check Drizzle documentation)